Exabyte-io/exabyte-application-flavors/assets/python/ml/generation/README.md

 calculations necessary for the rendering to occur.

 ### config.yaml
 This file contains project-level settings, that affect all models.
-Currently, it is only used for the boilerplate text at the top of every flavor comment box, but it will likely grow in the future to include other global settings.

 The possible settings are enumerated below.

 #### Project-Level Settings
+- `pyml_render_output_directory` - Path where the asset files will be output into when rendered.
 - `documentation_box_common_text` - contains boilerplate that goes into the documentation box for different models.
     Current options include:
   - `regression` - The boilerplate documentation text used for all regression models.